hitobito/hitobito/README.md

 ### Group Hierarchy

-hitobito provides a powerful meta-model to describe group structures.
+Hitobito provides a powerful meta-model to describe group structures.
 Groups are always of a specific type and are arranged in a tree.
 Each group type may have several different role types.

-This core part of hitobito does not provide any specific group or role types.
+This core part of Hitobito does not provide any specific group or role types.
 They have to be defined in a separate plugin, specific to your organization structure.

 An example group type definition might look like this: